You Control Your Business Dreams

 I can’t tell you how helpless I felt.
 I was unable to turn anything around or fix anything when it came to our online business.
 We lost income.
 My husband was ready to throw in the towel, and for a while we were stagnant and just avoided the web issue all together-spending money every month and reaping no benefit.

-Once I realized this valuable piece of information, I enrolled in a 12 week online course and started an informational blog with my husband.
+Once I realized this valuable piece of information, I enrolled in a 12 week online course (Elite Blog Academy) and started an informational blog with my husband.
 I have also watched about a gazillion online how to videos and have reevaluated our entire business vision.

 So as a result of this one big online failure, we have jointly started a new adventure where I feel inspired.
 I’m excited to talk about it, work on it and learn how to do it.
-You can see it here.
+Wanna Be a member of our Cowboy Specialist blog?

-All was not lost, you can check out C & L Saddles and Lucky Six Outfitters new updated website at www.candlsaddles.com.
+All was not lost, now we just have two URL’s and you can check out C & L Saddles and Lucky Six Outfitters new updated website at shop.cowboyspecialist.com.